 Communion at the rails was introduced shortly after this.
 By this time, the rails had been restored for over a year and Father had preached on how to receive communion several times.
 People had been well catechized on the reverence due to the Eucharist and were well disposed to begin actually using the rails that had at first ostensibly been put up just for "aesthetic" reasons.
 In preparing people for this, our pastor preached on two themes (1) the reverence due to our Lord in the Eucharist, and (2) the fact that nowhere in Vatican II or in the post-conciliar documents was it ever commanded to remove the altar rails.

-After preaching on this, he basically just made the change, although he allowed one caveat - since the bishops of the United States, and of our diocese, allowed that standing was to be the "norm" for reception, our pastor could not forbid it; that is, he could allow and encourager reception at the rails on the tongue, but could not forbid reception standing up in the hand.
-Therefore, he allowed that those who wanted to receive standing up could come up the middle of the aisle and receive from an EMHC.
+After preaching on this, he basically just made the change, although he allowed one caveat—since the bishops of the United States, and of our diocese, allowed that standing was to be the "norm" for reception, our pastor could not forbid it; that is, he could allow and encourage reception at the rails on the tongue, but could not forbid reception standing up in the hand.
+Therefore, he allowed that those who wanted to receive standing up could come up the middle of the aisle and receive in the hand.
 It was an awkward arrangement to have three "lines" (one at the left rail, one at the right, and one in the middle standing), one I never approved of, but I don't really know what else he was supposed to do, since he could not forbid reception standing in the Novus Ordo.
 This is still the practice, although the vast majority of persons still choose to receive kneeling rather than stand awkwardly in the middle line.
 I think this line is mainly used by visitors who have no idea what communion rails are.
-He also allows communion of both kinds at the rails, which is a little unusual but not particularly objectionable in my opinion.
+He also initially allowed communion of both kinds at the rails, which was a little unusual.
+Eventually as people got used to receiving at the rails he abolished this.
+Communion was still offered under both kinds in the Novus Ordo, but those receiving from the chalice did so after receiving at the rails in a separate line.
+Many people simply chose not to receive from the chalice.

 THE EXTRAORDINARY FORM

-Look at how far we have come.
+Look at how far we have come!
 We have come from liturgical dancing and puppet Masses to this point.
-The EF of the Mass was introduced in October, 2010.
+The Traditional Latin Mass was introduced in October, 2010.
 By this time the parish had been receiving communion at the rails for almost a year.
-Mass was ad orientam at the neo-Gothic high altar.
+Even the Novus Ordo Mass was ad orientam at the neo-Gothic high altar.
 Latin permeated the liturgy, both in the ordinary parts and the changeable antiphons, which were chanted in Latin at communion by a skilled cantor.
 Orthodoxy was preached and Mass was reverent.
-To those who had been happily introduced to orthodox preaching, Latin chant, ad orientam celebrations and communion at the rail, what else was standing in the way between them and the EF?
+To those who had been happily introduced to orthodox preaching, Latin chant, ad orientam celebrations and communion at the rail, what else was standing in the way between them and the TLM?

-When the EF finally came it was very well attended, both by members of our own parish and by visitors who had heard about it and wanted the blessing of attending the Extraordinary Form in Michigan's second oldest parish.
-The pastor had done such a good job over the past five years that, when the EF finally came, which in my opinion was the jewel in the crown of all his labors, nobody complained at all.
+When the TLM finally came it was very well attended, both by members of our own parish and by visitors who had heard about it and wanted the blessing of attending the Extraordinary Form in Michigan's second oldest parish.
+The pastor had done such a good job over the past five years that, when the Traditional Latin Mass finally came—which in my opinion was the jewel in the crown of all his labors—nobody complained at all.
 The faithful who had come to our parish from other parishes had long anticipated it; many of the old group of parishioners had been catechized and made ready for it; and those who were extremely hostile or recalcitrant had either long ago left the parish or simply gave up complaining, seeing the restoration of Tradition as a fait accompli.

 DEVOTIONS AND PARISH LIFE